johanley/covid-19-canada/README.md

 R and T are sometimes absent from some record sets.

-# Screenshots of what's being reported
+# Daily screenshots of exactly what's reported

 In imitation of [this project in the US](https://github.com/COVID19Tracking), as of 2020-03-31 I've begun to take screen shots of web pages at the end of the day, for the 14 jurisdictions.